Wilfred Ndidi

-Onyinye Wilfred Ndidi (born 16 December 1996) is a Nigerian professional footballer who plays as a defensive midfielder for Süper Lig club Beşiktaş and the Nigeria national team.
-Ndidi is known for his defensive ability and intelligence.
+Onyinye Wilfred Ndidi (born 16 December 1996) is a Nigerian professional footballer who plays as a defensive midfielder for Süper Lig club Beşiktaş and captains the Nigeria national team.

 Club career

 Genk

 On 14 January 2015 Nath Boys Academy agreed a €180,000 transfer deal with Genk.
 The deal was completed on 15 January 2015.
 Ndidi made his Belgian Pro League debut with Genk on 31 January 2015 against Charleroi in a 1–0 away defeat.
 He played the first 74 minutes of the game before being substituted for Jarne Vrijsen.

 During the Belgian League play-off game against Club Brugge, Ndidi scored a long-range goal, which was named the goal of the season in the Belgian league.
 After receiving an attempted-clearance outside the penalty box, he lofted the ball smoothly over an opposing player before unleashing a ferocious volley into the top right corner.
 The ball was adjudged to be travelling at over 111 km/h.